michaellgraves/science-project-seed/README.md

 3. Replicate locally
 4. Add jekyll-bootstrap-template as a submodule of your project

->git submodule add https://github.com/<user>/jekyll-bootstrap-template template
+>git submodule add https://github.com/michaellgraves/jekyll-bootstrap-template new_template

 6. Update _config.yml parameters: